-- Sickness cover has been reviewed and a revised in house system has been established.
-This has been successful; there has been sufficient funds to cover the sickness and the underspend was carried forward to 20-21. - As old contracts have come to an end, where possible, we have sourced contracts at a Trust level (as opposed to an academy level); have tested the market through research and tendering to procure contracts that are cheaper and/or provide a better service. - We have shared resources between the academies within the Trust physical classroom resources, staffing and expertise.
-This has enabled an improved quality of service at a back office and classroom level.
+- A budget for staff sickness is allocated to each academy.
+Any underspend is used to buy additional staff for interventions or resources needed. - As old contracts have come to an end, where possible, we have tested the market through research and tendering to procure services that meet our needs and provide good value for money. - We have shared resources between the academies within the Trust physical classroom resources, staffing and expertise.
+This has enabled an improved quality of service at a back office and classroom level. - We have undertaken a staffing restructure at Greenpark Academy to bring the structure in line with the other Trust academies and provide a staffing structure that is relevant for a growing role.